pktherock/React-Contact-List-app/README.md

 - Context api for storing contact lists
 - Generic alertService to show success, error and warn message using react toastify library
 - Generic Spinner using react spinners library

+## Project Folder structure

+- app -> all src code
+  - Components -> All components
+  - Contexts -> All Contexts
+  - Hooks -> All Hooks
+  - Layouts -> This folder contains Public layout, Header, footer component
+  - Services -> All service to call api end points or access outside of the project resources
+  - app.routes.jsx -> Routing configuration file

 ## How to run this project locally